 However, like the other du Pont factors, the fame of a mark may be considered only if there is relevant evidence of record.
 See TMEP §1207.01.
 Thus, a party who asserts that its mark is famous must submit evidence clearly establishing that its mark is viewed by relevant purchasers as a famous mark.
 See, e.g., In re Hard Rock Cafe Licensing Corp. v.
 Elsea, 48 USPQ2d 1400, 1409 (TTAB 1998).
 The fame of a mark may be shown by evidence of, inter alia, the quantity of sales of products bearing the mark, the amount of advertising expenditures relating to the mark, and the length of time such indications of commercial awareness have been evident.
 See Bose, 293 F.3d at 1371, 63 USPQ2d at 1305-06.

 Because of the nature of the evidence required to establish the fame of a registered mark, the Board normally does not expect the examining attorney to submit evidence as to the fame of the cited mark in an ex parte proceeding.
-See In re Thomas, 79 USPQ2d 1021, 1027 n.11 (TTAB 2006).
-And, in an ex parte analysis of the du Pont factors for determining likelihood of confusion (see TMEP §1207.01), the “fame of the mark” factor is normally treated as neutral when no evidence as to fame has been provided.
+See In re Thomas, 79 USPQ2d 1021, 1027 n.11 (TTAB 2006); see also In re Mr. Recipe, LLC, 118 USPQ2d 1084, 1086-88 (TTAB 2016) (considering and finding persuasive examining attorney’s evidence of fame of the registered mark JAWS, but reiterating that examining attorneys are not expected to submit evidence of fame).
+And, in an ex parte analysis of the du Pont factors for determining likelihood of confusion (see TMEP §1207.01), the "fame of the mark" factor is normally treated as neutral when no evidence as to fame has been provided.
 See id.; see also In re Davey Prods.
-Pty Ltd., 92 USPQ2d 1198, 1204 (TTAB 2009) (noting that the absence of evidence as to the fame of the registered mark “is not particularly significant in the context of an ex parte proceeding”).
+Pty Ltd., 92 USPQ2d 1198, 1204 (TTAB 2009) (noting that the absence of evidence as to the fame of the registered mark "is not particularly significant in the context of an ex parte proceeding").